 The commitment to maximising capacity has continued to be at the forefront of our work to support the organisation to continue to deliver the best possible care to patients and communities across Leeds and beyond.
-Our hyper-local recruitment success and the recruitment of our first cohort of international nurses was highlighted on page XX.
+Our hyper-local recruitment success and the recruitment of our first cohort of international nurses is highlighted in this report.

-Other initiatives that we believe has helped us build or maintain staffing capacity includes:
+Other initiatives that we believe have helped us build or maintain staffing capacity include:

-- Capacity enhancing reward measures targeted at priority services and shifts. - Continued promotion of "InstantPay" functionality to enable staff faster inmonth access to pay for shifts worked. - Working collaboratively with health and social care partners to address shared resourcing challenges. - Continued development of our apprenticeship programmes which sees us exceeding the Public Duty target by 0.5%.
+- Capacity enhancing reward measures targeted at priority services and shifts. - Continued promotion of 'InstantPay' functionality to enable staff faster in-month access to pay for shifts worked. - Working collaboratively with health and social care partners to address shared resourcing challenges. - Continued development of our apprenticeship programmes which saw us exceeding the Public Duty target by 0.5%.